 Yes.
 Team members will not report to work if they are experiencing any COVID-19 symptoms – fever, chills, cough, shortness of breath, headache, sore throat or loss of taste or smell.

 The museum is a high-touch environment.
 What’s being done to keep my family safe?

 Team members repeatedly clean and sanitize the high-touch areas of the museum during open hours.
 To address COVID-19, this process is expanded.
-On Saturdays, between 12:30 and 1:30 pm, when the museum is closed, all the props will be removed from exhibits and replaced with a freshly sanitized set and surfaces in the museum will be wiped down.
+On Saturdays, between 12:30 and 1 pm, when the museum is closed, all the props will be removed from exhibits and replaced with a freshly sanitized set and surfaces in the museum will be wiped down.
 Other high touch surfaces like handles, buttons and knobs will be wiped frequently.